 2,500,000 data records need to be processed within one hour.
 Currently achieved value is 1,800,000.

-To identify the critical limit, make it visible and establish an environment to measure continuously the current ability of the system to achieve the target, is a significant task for the architect.
+The architet has to identify critical system limits, make them visible and establish an environment to measure continuously the current ability of the system to achieve the target.

 The achievement of the target should be checked and communicated daily.
 This information will give direction for the delivery team and will foster self-organization towards the completion of the objective.